 ALCL usually develops in the skin, lungs, liver or lymph nodes, though it can also develop in the breast region after going through breast augmentation surgery.
 The risks are usually low after the first surgery, but women undergoing secondary surgery are more likely to face higher risks of ALCL.3

 It usually starts as experiencing pain, lumps, swellings or asymmetry in the breasts – which can happen even years after the augmentation surgery.
 Breast implants are made of a material which the body considers as “foreign”.
 It is thus, natural for the body to form a scar tissue, also called scar capsule around the implant to protect itself from this “foreign invader”.
-Physicians
+Physicians are usually worried only if this scar tissue hardens or tightens around the implants, resulting in pain and hardness termed as “capsular contracture.”
+Most of the times, ALCL associated with breast implants is found in this scar capsule, not within the breast tissue itself, and has been found in women diagnosed both with and without capsular contracture.

 Most women got diagnosed with breast implant-associated ALCL by extracting and testing a fluid called seroma that accumulates around the implant.4 This is, however, a possible complication of breast implant surgery and is usually not caused by ALCL.